mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 For this reason, the validation procedure should not be too strict, since a Single View declared as "invalid" would not be upserted to the database.
 Rather, the validation is a check operation to determine if the current Single View should be handled with the upsert or delete functions.

-As default, in this template we set as validator a function that returns always true.
+By default, in this template we set as validator a function that returns always true.
 So we accept all kind of single views, but, if you need it, you can replace that function with your own custom validator.

 The input fields of the validation function are the logger and the Single View, while the output is a boolean containing the result of the validation.